LukeGarnham/Stumps-and-Studs-MS4/README.md

 Within the basket app, there is a contexts.py file which is added to the list of context_processors within the global settings.
 This makes the variables within it available throughout my website.
 Within it, I create variables for the total cost of the items in the basket (total), total number of items in the basket (product_count), cost of delivery (delivery) and the total cost of the items in the basket plus delivery (grand_total).
 There is also a list (basket_items) of products which uses the basket variable in session memory to unpack details of the products the user has added to their basket.

-The basket_items varable stores the unique product id, the product object from the Products model and a details list.
+The basket_items variable stores the unique product id, the product object from the Products model and a details list.
 The details list consists of dictionary's.
 If the product has at least one of the size, side or gender attributes, the dictionaries will contain all of these attributes.
 If the product doesn't have any of these attributes, the details list will only have one dictionary which will be the quantity.

 So for products with no size, side or gender, the structure in the basket_items list is: